localpreservation/localpreservation.github.io/2016-ncptt-media-grant.md

 One last step: send thank-you notes to anyone who helped you with the grant application and mark your calendar for the date when you expect you might hear back.

+# NCPTT 2016 Media Grant Application

+## Project Title

+Local Preservation School

+- Should we give this project a tagline or a longer more descriptive title?

 ## Project Abstract: Tell us about this project in 100 words or less